 Teaching multiplication can be less stressful when you implement these 5 steps!
-Are you searching for multiplication strategies and new tips and tricks when teaching multiplication facts?
-Some teachers who may be new to teaching math, teaching multiplication 3rd grade, or struggling to build multiplication fluency for their students can be stressful.
+Are you searching for multiplication strategies and new tips and tricks for teaching multiplication facts?
+Teaching multiplication can be stressful for teachers who may be new to teaching math, new to teaching multiplication in 3rd grade, or who are struggling to build multiplication fluency for their students.

 First things first, click here and download this multiplication printable!
-Then print, laminate, and cut out each student a copy of their multiplication facts.
-So, here is a quick tip: after you have downloaded the multiplication printable, laminated, and cut out, but each student’s on a ring if that works best for them.
+Then print, laminate, and cut out a copy of their multiplication facts for each student.
+Here is a quick tip: After you have downloaded the multiplication printable, laminated it, and cut it out, put each student’s set on a ring.
 Encourage students to review their facts if any free time is available to them during the day.
-Students can also take this multiplication printable with them during center time.
-The idea is to provide a multiplication printable for students to use as a reference as needed to review.
+Students can also take use this multiplication printable during center time.
+The idea is to provide a multiplication printable for students to use as a reference for review.

-When teaching multiplication, fact fluency is the name of the game in math, especially for younger students.
-You as a teacher knows the academic needs of your students.
+When teaching multiplication, fact fluency is the name of the game, especially for younger students.
+You as a teacher know the academic needs of your students.
 Would your students get more of a challenge with fact fluency games?
 Do your students perform better with fact fluency worksheets?
 I would also recommend implementing fact fluency multiplication into your math center rotations.
-Think about this for a second while considering future concepts and curriculum your students will work with.
+Think about this for a second while considering future concepts and the curriculum your students will work with.
 Consider the benefits of students having a solid understanding and strong fluency with basic multiplication facts.
-Many, many concepts and future curriculum involve multiplication so we teachers have to build a solid foundation when teaching multiplication facts!
-I know from personal experience, students who struggle with concepts such as area, division, equivalent fractions, and many more.
+Many, many concepts and future curriculums will involve multiplication, so we teachers have to build a solid foundation when teaching multiplication facts!
+I know from personal experience, students who struggle with multiplication facts go on to struggle with concepts such as area, division, equivalent fractions, and many more.

 Are you looking for a fun, engaging math activity for your students?
-Grab a can of shaving cream and let the fun begin.
+Grab a can of shaving cream and let the fun begin!
 Apply a small amount of shaving cream to each student's desk.
-Ask them to make a middle size circle.
-Then, the teacher will call out addition, subtraction, multiplication, or division facts for students to solve.
-The extra bonus is how fresh and cleans your classroom will smell!
+Ask them to make a middle-sized circle.
+Then, call out addition, subtraction, multiplication, or division facts for students to solve.
+The extra bonus is how fresh and clean your classroom will smell!

-If you aren't utilizing anchor charts in your math classroom, start today! anchor charts are so beneficial for students.
-I recommend having an Anchor Chart for each math concept.
-For example, have an anchor chart for addition, subtraction, multiplication, division, fractions, graphs, geometry, etc. The great benefit of anchor charts is you can print them out and provide for students to keep.
-My students keep their anchor charts inside the math interactive notebook.
-So during center time or math homework time, they can use it as a reference.
+If you aren't utilizing anchor charts in your math classroom, start today!
+Anchor charts are so beneficial for students.
+I recommend having an anchor chart for each math concept.
+For example, have an anchor chart for addition, subtraction, multiplication, division, fractions, graphs, geometry, etc. The great benefit of anchor charts is you can print them out and provide a copy for students to keep.
+My students keep their anchor charts inside their math interactive notebooks.
+That way, they have them as a reference during center time or math homework time.
 We do not provide students with textbooks, so the interactive notebook serves as the math book.

 Reward your hard-working students.
 Who doesn’t love being rewarded for their hard work and dedication?
-This is a huge step!
+Rewards are a huge motivator!
 This is your golden opportunity to show students that hard work pays off!
 So, take advantage of it.
-Track each student with mastering their facts 0-12.
+Track each student's mastery level of their multiplication facts 0-12.
 When a student masters a level, reward their accomplishment!
-So, after all “levels” have been mastered, reward them again or throw an epic “Master of Multiplication” party!
+After all “levels” have been mastered, reward them again or throw an epic “Master of Multiplication” party!
 If you decide to throw a “Master of Multiplication” party, have multiplication games for students to play for fun.
-You can also implement Banana Split Multiplication into your building fluency for multiplication.
+You can also implement Banana Split Multiplication into your strategy for building fluency for multiplication.